-If the student is found guilty of a violation of a student regulation, he/she may appeal the Discipline Committee's decision in writing to the President of the College.
+If the student is found responsible for violating one of the above offenses, he/she may appeal the Discipline Committee's decision in writing to the President of the College.
 After the appeal is filed, the student, accompanied by counsel if he/she so desires, will meet with the College President.
-This appeal must be filed within seven days of the date of the decision of the Discipline Committee.
+This appeal must be filed within seven days of the date of the decision of the

+Discipline Committee.
 The student will be permitted to speak on his/her behalf.
 The decision of the President will be final.